The carbon Footprint makes up 60% of humanity’s Ecological Footprint.

-Not only is decarbonizing the economy our best possible chance to address climate change, but it would also improve the balance between our Ecological Footprint and the planet’s renewable natural resources.
+Not only is decarbonizing the economy our best possible chance to address climate change, but it would also vastly improve the balance between our Ecological Footprint and the planet’s renewable natural resources.

-Reducing the carbon component of the global Ecological Footprint by 50% would get us from consuming the resources of 1.7 Earths down to 1.2 Earths, or move the date of Overshoot Day by 89 days, or about three months.
+Reducing the carbon component of humanity’s Ecological Footprint by 50% would get us from consuming the resources of 1.7 Earths down to 1.2 Earths.
+This corresponds to moving the date of Overshoot Day by 93 days, or about three months.

 Environmental and financial benefits could be produced immediately, as off-the-shelf, commercial technologies for buildings, industrial processes, and electricity production already exist.
 Researchers from Global Footprint Network and Schneider Electric estimated that the current reduction potential, by retrofitting existing installations, could move Overshoot Day at least 21 days, without any loss in human comfort or economic productivity.

 This aligns with the UN Sustainable Development Goal 7 Affordable and Clean Energy, which calls for substantially increasing the share of renewable energy in the global energy mix by 2030.

 Photo Credit: Jiri Rezac, The Climate Group, CC License, https://www.flickr.com/photos/theclimategroup/10576879935